Spain: Granada to Malaga: Andalucia Bike Tour

 Leaving Antequera, the scenery changes dramatically.
 Follow a remote road below towering, vulture and eagle-guarded peaks of the Sierra de Torcal, on the way to Ardales Natural Park.
 Enormous lakeland vistas, pine forests and exotic birdlife provide a charming background for your lakeshore picnic lunch and swim.
 Continue through remote countryside.
 Stop for a picnic lunch at a viewpoint overlooking the Sierra de las Nieves, whose peaks are often dusted with snow through much of the winter.
 This is a UNESCO protected biosphere reserve.
 Afternoon ride through Serranía de Ronda, known as a barrier resisting both the Moors and the Christians in their time.
 From Puerto del Viento, ride downhill all the way to the panoramic town of Ronda, famous for its September bullfights, bandits and smugglers, and a highlight of this trip.
 Its views are spectacular, and it is well worth spending the evening exploring the backstreets and gazing at the bridge spanning the famous gorge.
 BLD

-Today’s ride takes you across the watershed of the Grazalema Sierras and through the northern edge of the Alcornocales Nature Reserve, one of Europe‘s largest forests.
+Today's ride takes you across the watershed of the Grazalema Sierras and through the northern edge of the Alcornocales Nature Reserve, one of Europe‘s largest forests.
 Follow a twisting road by lakes, through valleys of eucalyptus and palms, and over cork oak forested hills.
-Your lakeside picnic, on a typically warm Andalucia day, should follow or finish with a beautiful swim.
-Afterward, see how far you can ride toward the coast near Gibraltar before we pick you up to transfer you to Malaga for farewells.
-BL
+Finish the ride in Las Algamitas, where we will meet you for transfer to Hertz rental in Las Algamitas.

 All details and pricing are subject to change without notice.

-Includes 7 days, 6 nights, 6 breakfasts, 5 picnic lunches, 5 dinners, luggage handling, guide and van support, maps and route notes, taxes
+Includes 7 days, 6 nights, 6 breakfasts, 5 picnic lunches, 5 dinners, luggage handling, guide and van support, maps and route notes, hybrid bicycle rental, taxes.

 Small groups or private tours, fully supported with drivers/guides and vehicles, all lodging and most meals included.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.

-Includes 7 days, 6 nights, 6 breakfasts, luggage transfers, maps and route notes, taxes
+Includes 7 days, 6 nights, 6 breakfasts, luggage transfers, maps and route notes, hybrid bicycle rental, taxes.

 Semi-supported, independent tours including welcome briefing, lodging, luggage transfers and necessary vehicle transfers.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.